 Face it, sometimes you get to the seaside and the water is just too dang cold.
 You go in an inch at a time, trying to acclimate.
 Sometimes you jump in all at once, to get it over with.
 But here, the water is a perfect temperature, like putting on a cooler skin.
 This makes it a great place to swim when it’s hot, but it’s pleasant even if it’s windier or cloudier than normal.
 I’ve been there swimming in March all the way through September.
 Of course, there are weather patterns or times of year when it’s chilly, but it has many months of great swimming weather.

 Rock beaches are pretty, but they aren’t as much fun to swim on without water shoes.
 Here, the sand is soft and easy on your feet.
-Unless there’s seaweed on the beach, it’s a clean walk from your car into the water.
+Unless there’s seaweed on the beach, it’s a clean walk from your car to the water.

 The beach at North Padre.
 Taken in 2010. #texas #padre #padreisland #ig_texas #usa #ig_usa #beach #beaches #beautifulplaces #beautifullandscape #instatravel #instapassport #wanderlust #bbctravel #travel #travelgram #cloud #cloudporn #cloudlover #skyporn #sky #skylover #passionpassport #northamerica #ig_northamerica #travelbug #travelstoke

 It’s common to see dolphins on the ferry to the island or playing out in the waves.
-On this trip, my uncle took us out in his boat and we saw a dozen dolphins.
+On this trip, my uncle took us out in his boat, and we saw a dozen dolphins.
 Some were playing and doing flips, while others were swimming around and checking out our boat.
 We even saw a mama and baby dolphin come right up to us!

 The Texas coast stretches for 367 miles, and there are quite a few places Texans love to go.
 This keeps Port Aransas, the main city on the island, relatively chill.
 On this trip, my sister and I had about 20 feet of beach ourselves during the middle of the week.
 On weekends, the beaches do get more crowded, but nothing like some of the public beaches I’ve seen in Malibu or Jersey.
 This keeps the restaurants lively but not overwhelmingly full with reasonable wait times.
 The island is more developed than it was twenty years ago, but it isn’t overwhelmed with non-Texans.
 The shell and surf shops turn the kitsch up to eleven, but those are both fun and avoidable.

 The ferry to get there is free.
 You can get a beach pass to a public beach in Port Aransas for $12 for a car for the whole year.
 Dinner at local restaurants that have fresh seafood can be under $20 (under $15 if you order right).
 You can get a lot out of your time there without spending too much.
 We stayed with family, so we didn’t have to worry about this.
-In the past, we’ve also rented beach condos or vacation rentals from Homeaway.
-Looking at AirBnB, I’m seeing lots of cute rentals in the $100 per night range, which would make this $20/$30 dollars a night for a group of friends.
+In the past, we’ve also rented beach condos or vacation rentals from HomeAway.
+Looking at Airbnb, I’m seeing lots of cute rentals in the $100 per night range, which would make this $20/$30 dollar a night for a group of friends.

-Yes, I’m totally biased because I have three decades of family memories here, but no matter how beautiful or exotic a beach is, it always is missing some element that makes Mustang Island such a great place to visit.
+Yes, I’m biased because I have three decades of family memories here, but no matter how beautiful or exotic a beach is, it always is missing some element that makes Mustang Island such a great place to visit.
 I know I will continue to see beautiful places, but I will also be glad to return here from time to time along the way.